etiennebacher/altdoc/docs/get-started.md

 If you want to use `docsify` or `docute`, you can skip this and go directly to the next section.

-If you want to use `mkdocs-readthedocs` or `mkdocs-material`, you will first need to install `mkdocs`.
+If you want to use `mkdocs` or its variants (such as `mkdocs-material`), you will first need to install it.
 To do that, you will need `python` and `pip`.
-If you have them, you can simply run: `pip install mkdocs`.
+If you have them, you can run: `pip install mkdocs`.
 Otherwise, a (short) procedure is described [here](https://www.mkdocs.org/user-guide/installation/).
+Some themes, such as `readthedocs`, are automatically installed with `mkdocs` but most are not.
 If you want to use `mkdocs-material`, you will also need to run `pip install mkdocs-material`, as described [here](https://squidfunk.github.io/mkdocs-material/getting-started/#with-pip).

 ## Initialize